arasgungore/EE242-projects/GaussianEliminationWithPartialPivoting/README.md

 Your program should,

-- Read A matrix from A.txt file and b vector from b.txt file.
-Each line in a file represents a row.
+- read A matrix from A.txt file and b vector from b.txt file.
+Each line in a file represents a row,
-- Use dynamically allocated memory to store the matrix and the vector.
+- use dynamically allocated memory to store the matrix and the vector,
-- Print out an error message and quit if it detects that A is singular, (Don’t forget to consider the machine precision while detecting singularity.)
+- print out an error message and quit if it detects that A is singular, (Don’t forget to consider the machine precision while detecting singularity.)
-- Print out the elements of the solution x (in the correct order) and write them in a text file.
+- print out the elements of the solution x (in the correct order) and write them in a text file.